 Mustikkapiirakka.
 Does the name of this recipe throw you off?
 Don't worry, you don't have to be able to pronounce it to make and enjoy Mustikkapiirakka, or Finnish Blueberry Pie.
 The Finnish language, after all, is not an easy one for we English speakers to master.
 In fact, this may be the only Finnish word that I know how to say.

-Last summer, we traveled to Scandinavia.
+Last summer, we travelled to Scandinavia.
 The highlight of our trip to this beautiful part of the world was meeting my husband's relatives in Finland.
 We were meeting most of them for the first time, but it soon felt like we had always known them.
 We were fortunate to be able to stay with them at their home in lovely Lohja and to spend time at their lake cabin.

 But, Mustikkapiirakka, is not a pie in the way that we are familiar with.
-Rather than a pastry crust, Mustikkapiirakka is made with a yeast dough that can best be described as a sweet bread, almost like a sweet pizza crust.
+Instead of a pastry crust, this pie is made with a yeast dough that can best be described as a sweet bread.
+Almost like a sweet pizza crust.

-- 1 package active dry yeast (2.25 tsp)
+- ¼ oz or one package active dry yeast 2.25 tsp

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 2/3 cup sugar
+- ⅔ cup sugar

 - 1 large egg

-- 3 cups all purpose flour
+- 3 cups all-purpose flour

-- 1/3 cup melted butter, plus more for greasing the bowl
+- ⅓ cup melted butter plus more for greasing the bowl

 - 4 cups blueberries

-- 3 tbsp almond flour
+- 3 tablespoon almond flour

-- On a parchment lined baking sheet press the dough out with floured hands to cover most of the pan, pinching a ridge all around.
+- On a parchment-lined, 12" x 8" baking sheet press the dough out with floured hands to cover most of the pan, pinching a ridge all around.

-Serve warm or cold.
+- Serve warm or cold.
 Will keep covered, up to 3 days.